-When the investigation is completed, a report, containing the contributing factors to the incident and recommendations for prevention of future occurrences, will be made by posting in work areas, circulation of reports, discussion in scheduled safety meetings, or as a subject in ad hoc meetings with employees.
+When the investigation is completed, a report containing the contributing factors to the incident and recommendations for prevention of future occurrences will be made.
+This report will be circulated by posting in work areas or by discussing it in scheduled safety meetings or ad hoc meetings with employees.
 Management then addresses, resolves, and implements the report findings and recommendations.
 All site and contractor personnel affected by the changes are informed of any changes and may be involved in their implementation.